stscoundrel/emma/README.md

 ### What's in the name?

-Emma is a feminine give name in multiple languages and countries.
+Emma is a feminine given name in multiple languages and countries.
 How it came to represet storage in this libray is a verse from an urban poet in Kannelmäki, Finland:

 "Mummolassa jemma ja mummon nimi Emma"